nils-hoyer/cypress-fail-on-console-error/README.md

 # cypress-fail-on-console-error

-Cypress Plugin to observe for console errors which causes the test to fail.
+Cypress plugin to observe for console errors which causes the test to fail.

 ### Installation